leandromonaco/Documentation/health-monitor.md

 - What would you recommend your manager keep doing?
 - What would you have your manager change?

+## Psychological Safety

+- If you make a mistake on this team, it is often held against you.
+- Members of this team are able to bring up problems and tough issues.
+- People on this team sometimes reject others for being different.
+- It is safe to take a risk on this team.
+- It is difficult to ask other members of this team for help.
+- No one on this team would deliberately act in a way that undermines my efforts.
+- Working with members of this team, my unique skills and talents are valued and utilized.

+## Stress

+We’ve all been working under a lot of stress this past year.
+I wanted to gauge how the team is feeling, and see if there’s anything I can do to help mitigate feelings of burnout.
+Please answer these questions and send your responses back to me before the end of the day tomorrow.
+Feel free to provide more context in any of your answers.
+And please be honest — the goal here is for me to find out how you’re really doing, not to punish anyone for feeling unproductive or overwhelmed.
+Everything you say will be kept confidential.

+Over the past week…

+- How overwhelmed did you feel, on a scale of 1 to 5?
+(1 is lowest, 5 is highest)
+- How many days did you work later than you should?
+- How many days did you answer emails after hours?
+- How effective did you feel, on a scale of 1 to 5?
+- How productive did you feel, on a scale of 1 to 5?
+- How much fun did you have, on a scale of 1 to 5?

 ## Service Team

 **Team leadership**